-Vermiculite was mined and processed in Libby, Montana, from the early 1920s until 1990.
-We now know that this vermiculite, which was shipped to many locations in the United States for processing, contained asbestos.
+Vermiculite, a naturally occurring mineral, was mined and processed in Libby, Montana, from the early 1920s until 1990.
+We now know that this vermiculite, which was shipped to many locations in the U.S. for processing, contained asbestos.

 The National Asbestos Exposure Review (NAER) is a project of the Agency for Toxic Substances and Disease Registry (ATSDR).
-ATSDR is working with other local, state, and federal environmental and public health agencies to evaluate public health impacts at sites that processed Libby vermiculite.
+ATSDR is working with other federal, state, and local environmental and public health agencies to evaluate public health impacts at sites that processed Libby vermiculite.